IRS Form 461 Instructions

 In 2017, the Tax Cuts and Jobs Act (TCJA) placed a limit on the amount of losses that non-corporate taxpayers can deduct from taxable income each tax year.
 This limit is known as the excess business loss, or EBL limitation.

 Taxpayers cannot deduct an excess business loss in the current year.
-However, noncorporate taxpayers can bring forward an excess business loss to subsequent years like a net operating loss, or NOL carryover.
+However, noncorporate taxpayers can bring forward an excess business loss to report on a noncorporate tax return in subsequent years, such as a net operating loss, or NOL carryover amount.

 Excess business losses defined